1967 Ford Fairlane Facts, Figures, and Specifications

 1967 Ford Fairlane – Standing Pat

 The 1967 Fairlane continued to use the body introduced in 1966 with only minor trim changes.
 1968 would bring a big styling revamp and a dramatic look.
+Big news was the availability of power front disc brakes – standard in the GT and optional for all other models.

 General Year Information – 1967 Ford Fairlane

 The Fairlane continued to use the body introduced in 1966 with minor trim changes.
 The new grille was a single aluminum stamping instead of the two grilles used in the previous model and the taillights were divided horizontally by the backup light, instead of vertically as in 1966.
+Other than these subtle changes the cars appeared identical.

-NOTE: The station wagon and the Ranchero rode on the Falcon wheelbase, but were considered Fairlanes and could be had with most Fairlane options and interiors.
+NOTE: The station wagon and the Ranchero rode on the Falcon wheelbase but were considered Fairlanes and could be had with most Fairlane options and interiors.
 The factory designated the Ranchero as a truck, and as such, was not covered in the Fairlane Brochure or the AMA Fairlane Specifications Sheets.

-Historical Notes
+Historical

 256,931 Fairlanes were delivered in 1967, a decrease of 80,861 units.
 The body style was already dated and Ford was readying a totally new look for 1968.